sergeyklay/gstore/docs/usage.rst

     progress in some cases.

   ``-j [JOBS]``, ``--jobs [JOBS]``
-    The maximum number of concurrent processes to use when building.
+    The maximum number of concurrent processes to use when syncing.
 If ``JOBS`` is omitted the maximum number of available CPU cores will be used as a number of jobs.
 The use of ``JOBS`` value of 1 can be used to limit to a single job.